Last updated on August 19, 2026

 #4.
 Okaun, Eye of Chaos + Zndrsplt, Eye of Wisdom

 Their designs are rather simple.
 Both are 5-mana creatures that instruct you to flip coins at the beginning of your combat until you lose a flip.
-Okaunโs power is doubled each time a player wins a coin flip, and Zndrsplt draws you a card for each successful flip.
+Okaunโ€™s power is doubled each time a player wins a coin flip, and Zndrsplt draws you a card for each successful flip.
+On top of their internal synergy, there are so many Magic cards that revolve around coin flips that never see the light of day by virtue of being too swingy, and now have a permanent home with these chaos commanders.

 #3.
 Frodo, Adventurous Hobbit + Sam, Loyal Attendant

-Frodo, Adventurous Hobbit and his ever-loving friend are a Food tokenโs dream.
-As the best Food commanders in Magic, Frodo and Sam play really well into each other: Sam, Loyal Attendant makes free Food every turn and reduces the cost to sacrifice them down to 1 generic mana.
-Frodo, on the other hand, needs that 3 life from a Food to trigger its Ring-tempting ability.
-Once Frodoโs been tempted two or more times, youโll draw a card with every attack.
+Frodo, Adventurous Hobbit and his ever-loving friend are a Food tokenโ€™s dream.
+As the best Food commanders in Magic, Frodo and Sam play really well into each other: Sam makes free Food every turn and reduces the cost to sacrifice them down to 1 generic mana.
+Frodo needs that 3 life from a Food to trigger its Ring-tempting ability.
+Once Frodoโ€™s been tempted two or more times, youโ€™ll draw a card with every attack.

 Together, these two form a goofy little combo where Sam preps meals for Frodo on their long journey.
-With access to Abzan colors, you can build a ferocious deck that makes use of Sanguine Bond (which turns those Food tokens into Lightning Helix), Banquet Guests, Experimental Confectioner, and other Food- and artifact-related synergies.

 #2.
 Nikara, Lair Scavenger + Yannik, Scavenging Sentinel

 Nikara and Yannik are another Abzan pairing with a lot of interesting design space between them.
-Yannik, Scavenging Sentinel exiles a creature you control until Yannik leaves the battlefield, distributing +1/+1 counters while Nikara, Lair Scavenger draws you cards for any creature you control leaving the battlefield with counters on it.
+Yannik, Scavenging Sentinel exiles a creature you control until it leaves the battlefield, distributing +1/+1 counters while Nikara, Lair Scavenger draws you cards for any creature you control leaving the battlefield with counters on it.

 #1.
 Silvar, Devourer of the Free + Trynn, Champion of Freedom

 Talk about environmental storytelling.
-Trynn, Champion of Freedom leads its army of Soldier tokens out onto the battlefield, where theyโre promptly eaten by Silvar, Devourer of the Free.
-At 4 and 5 mana each, Trynn and Silvar arenโt easy to get up and running, but once they are, theyโre hard to stop.
-Silvarโs activated ability to buff itself while granting indestructible costs no mana to activate, making it a commander-sized Carrion Feeder.
+Trynn, Champion of Freedom leads its army of soldier tokens out onto the battlefield, where theyโ€™re promptly eaten by Silvar, Devourer of the Free.
+At 4 and 5 mana each, Trynn and Silvar arenโ€™t easy to get up and running, but once they are, theyโ€™re hard to stop.
+Silvarโ€™s activated ability to buff itself while granting indestructible costs no mana to activate, making it a commander-sized Carrion Feeder.
 So long as Silvar keeps attacking, Trynn keeps pumping out tokens for it to devour, and the circle of life continues.

 Best Partner With Commander Payoffs